Photographer:Anyi Mazo-Vargas Affiliation: University of Puerto Rico Source:www.bugwood.org Copyright:CC BY-NC 3.0

 Diaprepes abbreviatus adults have a short life span of 3 to 4 months.
 However, within this time a female can lay up to 5,000 eggs.
 Eggs are laid in clusters of 30 to 260 between two leaves.
 As adults emerge to lay their eggs leaf notching damage may appear from feeding.
 The majority of their life span is spent in the soil where the larvae and nymphs will girdle the roots and prevent the plant from absorbing proper nutrients and water.
 After D. abbreviatus larvae hatch they move down into the soil and attach themselves to the plant roots.

 Diaprepes abbreviatus is native to the Caribbean and was transferred to Florida by mistake in 1964 in an ornamental plant shipment from Puerto Rico.
 It was found in the Rio Grande Valley in 2000, southern California in 2005, and most recently found in the Houston area in 2009.
 The populations located in south Texas resulted in a quarantine to treat infected areas in 2001.
+In November 2019, TISI received sighting information for this pest in the Houston area, confirming it is still present in the city.

 U.S. Habitat: Grasses, citrus trees, soil surrounding plant roots